Convex computation of regions of attraction from data using Sums-of-Squares programming: Numerical results

 \subsection{Computational challenges and proposed resolution}

-The proposed approach offers several advantages, including that $f_0(\cdot)$ does not need to be polynomial or known, as in \cite{KordaTAC14,KordaNOLCOS13}.
-It faces, however, some slight numerical problems when the value of $M$ is high or when $T\gg 1s$.
-In the first case, a very high global value or overestimation of $M$ is not informative enough for the \ac{LP} to approach the \ac{RoA}, especially since local values of $M$ are often significantly smaller than the global value.
-The second case is reduced to the first because, when time is normalised, the Lipschitz constant $M$ is scaled by $T$, resulting in a significantly larger value.
+This proposed approach offers several advantages, including that $f$ does not need to be polynomial or known like it is supposed in \cite{KordaTAC14,KordaNOLCOS13}.
+It is also proven to converge, as shown in Appendix~\ref{app:proof}.
+It faces, however, some numerical problems when the value of $M$ is high or when $T\gg 1s$.
+In the first case, a high overestimate of $M$ is not informative enough for the \ac{LP} to approach the \ac{FH-RoA} {(see the influence of $M$ on the convergence proof in Appendix~\ref{app:proof}).
+When $T \gg 1s$, even model-based approaches are hampered by numerical conditioning issues in the SDP approximations: this stems from the geometric properties of Putinar's Positivstellensatz as detailed in~\cite{schlosser2026rates}; this is worse in the data-based setting where model approximation errors accumulate along the time horizon. }

-In future work, we aim to address this issue by introducing a partitioning strategy for the set $X$, inspired by the approach proposed in \cite{CibulkaLCSS21,TacchiTAC25}.
-This method is expected to enhance the results by introducing local Lipschitz constants and data constraints for each set cell.
-It would also allow for the use of a lower degree of polynomials without significant drawbacks on accuracy.
+In future work, we aim to address this issue by introducing a partitioning strategy for the set $X$, inspired by the approach in \cite{CibulkaLCSS21,TacchiTAC25}.
+This method is expected to enhance the results by introducing local Lipschitz constants and data constraints for each cell in the set.
+It would also allow for a lower degree of polynomials with no significant drawbacks to accuracy.

 Another potential improvement to the results can be achieved by changing the polynomial basis of the \ac{SoS} formulation.
-As a reminder, an \ac{SoS} decomposition expresses a polynomial as a quadratic form in a chosen polynomial basis with a semi-definite positive weight matrix, which can be checked using \ac{LMI}.
-The polynomial basis influences the accuracy of the numerical approximation as shown in~\cite{henrion2009approximate}, making the use of a basis different from the default monomials a potential improvement for this data-driven method.
+An \ac{SoS} decomposition expresses a polynomial as a quadratic form in a chosen polynomial basis with a semi-definite positive weight matrix, which can be checked using \ac{LMI}.
+The polynomial basis influences the accuracy of the numerical approximation as shown in~\cite{henrion2009approximate}. {This idea has been used in~\cite{AAA2017DSOS} to drastically improve the scalability of \ac{SoS} programming, which is known to be its main practical weakness.}